reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10_2.md

 - So this entire set of custom Model, custom Model Data, custom (RNN) Learner, all fits on a single screen, and they always basically look like this
 - So, that's a kind of dig inside this boring part of the code base
 - the **interesting** part of this **code base** is **get_language_model**.
 Because `get_language_model` is the thing that gives us our **AWD LSTM** and it actually contains the big idea -- the big incredibly simple idea that everybody else here thinks is really obvious.
 But everyone in the NLP community I spoke to thought was insane, which is basically, every model can be thought of... pretty much every model can be thought of as a backbone plus a head -- and if you pre-train the backbone and stick on a random head, you can do fine tuning and that's a good idea, right?
-- So, here are 2 bits of code right here, literally right next to each other, this is kind of all there is inside of
+- So, these 2 bits of code right here, literally right next to each other, this is kind of all there is inside this bit of fast.ai, ..? other than LM RNN.
+Here's get language model, here is get classifier.  `get_language_model` creates an RNN encoder, and then creates a sequential model that sticks on top of that a linear decoder.
+Classifier creates an RNN encoder and then a sequential model that sticks on top of that a pooling linear classifier
+- We'll see what these differences are in a moment, but you get the basic idea.
+They are basically doing pretty much the same thing.
+They've got this head, and they are sticking on this simple linear layer on top.
+So, that's worth digging in a little deeper and seeing what's going on here
+- Rachel:
+-
 -